ai4os/ai4-docs/source/howtos/develop/mlflow.rst

          mlflow.log_artifact(data_csv, artifact_path='artifacts/dataset')

-We provide some `examples of mlflow implementations <https://codebase.helmholtz.cloud/m-team/ai/mlflow-tutorial/>`__ to serve as reference, as well a `specific integration of mlflow <https://codebase.helmholtz.cloud/m-team/ai/yolov8_api/-/tree/mlflow?ref_type=heads>`__ once you have created your api in the Marketplace.
+We provide some `examples of MLflow implementations <https://codebase.helmholtz.cloud/m-team/ai/mlflow-tutorial/>`__ to serve as reference, as well a `specific integration of MLflow <https://codebase.helmholtz.cloud/m-team/ai/yolov8_api/-/tree/mlflow?ref_type=heads>`__ once you have created your api in the Marketplace.

 For more information, see the `Getting Started <https://mlflow.org/docs/latest/getting-started/index.html>`__ guide in the official MLflow docs.